 The “value” of the LED is 0 for OFF and 1 for ON.

 For the device ID, use the 16-bit checksum of your device’s MAC address.

+Hint: See the exercise on printing network information from the “Connecting to Access Points” chapter for an example on getting the MAC address of your device.

+Hint: to get the checksum, just take the six individual octets (bytes) of the MAC address and add them together.

 The steps the application must perform are: